t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

  - Create an [empty BigQuery table](https://cloud.google.com/bigquery/docs/tables#creating_an_empty_table_with_a_schema_definition)
   using the Retail schema, and create products in it using SQL.
- - Create a BigQuery table using the prepared JSON file with products set in the GCS bucket.
+ - Create a BigQuery table using the prepared JSON file with products.
 You can define the Retail schema or use an autodetect option.

 Then, import your data to the Retail API.